Our place in the bikepacking world.

 (She, They) Universal Gear

-Rumor has it Emmy only took this job so she could have the best looking setup on bike tour.
+Rumor has it Emmy only took this job to have the best looking setup on bike tour.
 She spends most of her time procrastinating her screen printing and painting work and she’s grateful bikes make procrastination nearly effortless.
 She moved to Asheville 7 years, 3 months and 8 days from the time this bio was written and it wasn’t the worst decision she’s ever made.
 To connect with Emmy, join her at @coffeeoutsideAVL.

 With a treasure trove of life experiences, including twenty years of turning wrenches in bike shops throughout the country, Greg came to Rockgeist ready for a new focus and challenges.